iu2frl/HomeGardenMonitoring/README.md

     - Add a line containing `#define INFLUXDB_TOKEN "token"` and configure it properly
     - Add a line containing `#define INFLUXDB_ORG "org"` and configure it properly
     - Add a line containing `#define INFLUXDB_BUCKET "bucket"` and configure it properly

+### Deploy

+- Connect the NodeMCU to the device
+- Make sure Platform.io is installed on Visual Studio Code
+- Move to the Platform.io extension
+- Select `nodemcuv2` from the list
+- Click `Upload`

+## FFT Test

+A sample python script is provided in the `python` folder

+### Usage

+Connections settings are automatically loaded from `include/secrets.h`, the same file that is used by the Arduino code

+- `cd` to the `python` folder
+- Install requirements with `pip install -r requirements.txt`
+- Execute the script with `python3 ./main.py`